 |Breeding Starts||Clutches||Eggs||Incubation (days)||Fledge (days)|

 Swallows are summer visitors, arriving from late March to mid-May and returning to their southern African wintering grounds in September and October.

 A few individual birds winter in southern England and Ireland.

 The weather has a significant effect on the Swallow's life and so the population varies greatly from one year to the next.
-Among these fluctuations, there has been a decline in the European population and so they are on the Amber List of Species of Conservation Concern.
+Among these fluctuations, there has been a decline in the European population.
 The main possible causes of this decline are: